Home » 30 Minute Meals » Balsamic Cranberry Chicken Skillet

 1. Season the chicken with salt, pepper, thyme, and rosemary.
 Dredge in flour if using.

 2. Quickly marinate the cranberries in brown sugar and balsamic vinegar.
-Set aside.

-4. Add cranberries to the pan.
+4. Add cranberries around the chicken.

 Cooked chicken breasts in a cast iron skillet.